-We have already written about what to do when a property owner dies and transferring sole ownership to joint ownership (for example, when you get married), so in this blog we’ll focus on how divorce may affect your most valuable asset, your home.
+We have already written about what to do when a property owner dies, so in this blog we’ll focus on how divorce may affect your most valuable asset, your home.

 Property will often be central to a divorce settlement, though what happens to an existing home will depend on the divorcing couple.

 Identifying and valuing all assets is part of the process of working out what there is to divide.
 The home and any other properties will be included in this, regardless of whose name the property is in.

 Whatever is decided is unique to every situation, but often one spouse buys the other out and keeps the house.
 This means that the owners have to transfer ownership from joint names to a sole name.

 If you have a mortgage, you would need to involve the lender in the process and in some cases may need their consent or action to switch the mortgage from joint to a sole name.
 Lenders will usually insist you use a solicitor to complete the changes.

 Another possibility is that the property has to be sold and the proceeds divided between you.
 HM Land Registry doesn’t get involved in valuing a property.
 If a couple can’t agree upon a value, you may need to obtain a report from a local estate agent or surveyor giving a market valuation.

 If your spouse or civil partner is the sole owner of your home, you can protect your right to live there by registering a notice of home rights.
 There is no fee for this.
 It is particularly important to do this if you think they might sell or mortgage your home without telling you.
 We must tell your spouse or civil partner that you have made the application.
 NB A notice of home rights doesn’t protect any financial stake you may have in a property – you may want to seek legal advice if you wish to do this.

 If your home is unregistered, you can protect your right by registering a ‘Class F Land Charge’.

 Cancelling rights to live in the matrimonial or civil partnership home